SevilHs/Homework/07.Css_Background/readme.md

 * Set up the structure of the pages in HTML.
 * Added the style.css and style2.css files to the HTML.
 * Added the favicon, form and paragraph to the first page.
+* Changed color and sizes of the items in the input.
+* Used button:hover, opacity, display:flex, background-attachment: fixed.
 * Added the background image.
 * Changed the size of the image to match the size of the page.
 * Changed the color and background color of the "Learn more" and "Sign up" buttons.